Submit a Review & Earn an Amazon Gift Card

 Ishima and Hashimoto (2012) Potentiation of nerve growth factor-induced neurite outgrowth in PC12 cells by ifenprodil: the role of σ-1 and IP3 receptors.
 J Diabetes Res 7 e37989 PMID: 22655093

 Do you know of a great paper that uses SM-21 maleate from Tocris?
-If so please let us know.
+Please let us know.

 Peripheral sensitization is the reduction in the threshold of excitability of sensory neurons that results in an augmented response to a given external stimulus.
 This poster outlines the excitatory and inhibitory signaling pathways involved in modulation of peripheral sensitization.
 The role of ion channels, GPCRs, neurotrophins, and cytokines in sensory neurons are also described.